shophumm/humm-widgets-cards-online/README.md

 `removeCss`
 Default: false
 Values: true | false
-If set to false this will prevent the loading of the widget's CSS to make it easier to apply custom styling.
+If set to true this will prevent the loading of the widget's CSS to make it easier to apply custom styling.

 ## Development